 All Emerald Bay staff are first aid and CPR certified.
-However, it is our policy that the school provide first aid to their own students.
-Any illness or injury that cannot be treated with first aid will be referred to LA Fire and Rescue.
+However, it is our policy that the school provide basic first aid to their own students.
+Any illness or injury that cannot be treated with first aid will be referred to LA Fire and Rescue in consultation with the Camp Medical Officer.